databricks/databricks-sql-python/docs/parameters.md

 SELECT field1, field2, :param1 FROM table WHERE field4 = :param2
 ```

-**Note:** While named `pyformat` markers are transarently replaced when `use_inline_params=False`, un-named inline `%s`-style markers are ignored for parameterization.
+**Note:** While named `pyformat` markers are transparently replaced when `use_inline_params=False`, un-named inline `%s`-style markers are ignored.
 If your client code makes extensive use of `%s` markers, these queries will need to be updated to use `?` markers before you can execute them when `use_inline_params=False`.
-See [When to use inline parameters](#using-inline-parameters) for more information.
+See [When to use inline parameters](#when-to-use-inline-parameters) for more information.

 ### Type inference

 Under the covers, parameter values are annotated with a valid Databricks SQL type.
 As shown in the examples above, this connector accepts primitive Python types like `int`, `str`, and `Decimal`.
 When this happens, the connector infers the corresponding Databricks SQL type (e.g. `INT`, `STRING`, `DECIMAL`) automatically.
 This means that the parameters passed to `cursor.execute()` are always wrapped in a `TDbsqlParameter` subtype prior to execution.

 Automatic inferrence is sufficient for most usages.
-But you can bypass the inference by explicitly setting the Databricks SQL type of a bound parameter in your client code.
-All supported Databricks SQL types have corresponding `TDbsqlParameter` implementations which you can import from `databricks.sql.parameters`.
+But you can bypass the inference by explicitly setting the Databricks SQL type in your client code.
+All supported Databricks SQL types have `TDbsqlParameter` implementations which you can import from `databricks.sql.parameters`.

 `TDbsqlParameter` objects must always be passed within a list.
 Either paramstyle (`:named` or `?`) may be used.
-However, if your querye uses the `named` paramstyle, all `TDbsqlParameter` objects must be provided a `name` when they are constructed.
+However, if your query uses the `named` paramstyle, all `TDbsqlParameter` objects must be provided a `name` when they are constructed.

 ```python
 from databricks import sql